 For the dry batter, combine the potato starch, all purpose flour, and salt into a bowl and stir.
 Take a piece of chicken and coat it with the dry batter, remove excess marinade off with your fingers.
 Make sure to dust off excess batter and then place it on a wire rack.
 Repeat with all the pieces of chicken.

 Cooking – double fry method

-In a heavy-bottomed pot, add about two inches of vegetable oil (or another neutral oil) and heat it until it reaches 375 °F. It’s really important to make sure the oil is hot before adding chicken because this can change the timing.
+In a heavy-bottomed pot, add about two inches of vegetable oil (or another neutral cooking oil) and heat it until it reaches 375 °F. It’s really important to make sure the oil is hot before adding chicken because this can change the timing.

 Carefully lower the chicken into the oil and don’t crowd the pot.
-Each batch should fry for about two to four minutes depending on the size of the chicken–check a piece of chicken with a thermometer to make sure it reaches 165 °F. The chicken should be a pale brown at this point and slightly crispy.
+Each batch should fry for about two to four minutes depending on the size of the chicken–check a piece of chicken with an instant-read thermometer to make sure it reaches 165 °F. The chicken should be a pale brown at this point and slightly crispy.